 If you hope to glimpse the Northern Lights, head to Hotel Ranga.
 This hotel is located in the heart of Iceland’s “Golden Circle” and allows guests to go on Northern Lights tours.
 Additionally, the hotel features a variety of amenities, including a restaurant and bar.

 26 Mid Atlantic Ridge

-This is a long, underwater mountain range that runs along the Atlantic Ocean floor.
-It is one of the most geologically active areas on Earth and is responsible for creating a new oceanic crust as it spreads apart.
+This long, underwater mountain range runs along the Atlantic Ocean floor.
+It is one of Earth’s most geologically active areas and is responsible for creating a new oceanic crust as it spreads apart.